marwahaha/berkeleystreets/README.md

 These roads are mostly residential, due east of the Claremont Hotel.
 The neighborhood is just below Grizzly Peak and the surrounding ridge, some of the highest points in Berkeley.

-Riding through here is difficult, but if you can make it up here, you can go to [Redwood Regional Park](https://www.ebparks.org/parks/redwood/) in Oakland.
+Riding through here is difficult, but if you can make it up here, head to [Redwood Regional Park](https://www.ebparks.org/parks/redwood/) in Oakland.
 Some bikers bike to Grizzly Peak from the north side of Berkeley, and zoom through this neighborhood on their way down.

 ### West and Central Berkeley